Skip to content

 Why a Herringbone Dining Table is Special

-Crafting a herringbone top is several times more labor-intensive than a regular tabletop.
+Making a herringbone top is several times more labor-intensive than a regular tabletop.
 Each lamella — typically 3 to 5 cm wide — must be perfectly cut and glued at a right angle and the correct angle.
-A small deviation in one lamella disrupts the entire pattern.
+A small deviation in one lamella distorts the entire pattern.
 Craftsmanship, patience, and precision are required.
 This labor-intensive process makes the herringbone dining table a luxury product that rightly costs more than a standard tabletop.

 Exclusively Solid Oak